coatyio/coaty-website/collections/_docs-coaty-swift/bestpracticeexamples.md

 ---

-Coaty includes a template and a set of fully documented code examples that demonstrate best practices and typical usage patterns for CoatySwift applications.
+Coaty includes a template and a set of fully documented code examples that demonstrate best practices and typical usage patterns for Coaty Swift applications.